Oadby: Oadby today

 Oadby Industrial Estate, situated to the south-west of the town, contains a large number of small and medium-sized businesses.

-Notable local parks include Coombe Park, Rosemead Park, Uplands Park and Brockshill Country Park.
+Notable local parks include Ellis Park, Coombe Park, Rosemead Park, Uplands Park and Brockshill Country Park.

 Sport and culture

-Leicester Tigers, premiership rugby union club, train at Oval Park on Wigston Road, Oadby.
+Leicester Tigers, premiership rugby union club, train at Oval Park on Wigston Road.

-Oadby's Parklands Leisure Centre is home to the Dolly Rockit Rollers roller derby league.
-Members of the UKRDA, they were ranked amongst the top eight teams in the country in 2011.

 The local tennis club (Oadby Granville Tennis Club) is situated on London Road and caters for all standards of tennis and ages and has produced county players and county champions amongst past members.

 Education

 Oadby is the home of Beauchamp College (formerly Kibworth Beauchamp Grammar School) and Gartree High School, both of which were attended by John Deacon of Queen.
+The town also has Oadby Manor High School.
 The University of Leicester has its halls of residence in the northern part of the town.

+Media

+Local news and television programmes are provided by BBC East Midlands and ITV Central.
+Television signals are received from the Waltham TV transmitter.
+Local radio stations are BBC Radio Leicester, Capital East Midlands, Smooth East Midlands, Hits Radio East Midlands, and Greatest Hits Radio Midlands.
+The town is served by the local newspaper, the Leicester Mercury (formerly Oadby, Wigston & Blaby Mail).